Simbolik/complete-seo-control/README.txt

 == Description ==

 **Complete SEO Control** is a powerful yet user-friendly WordPress plugin that gives you complete control over your site's SEO meta tags.
-Manage page titles, meta descriptions, and H1 tags for your homepage, posts, pages, and categories—all from a single, intuitive interface.
+Manage page titles, meta descriptions, and H1 tags for your homepage, posts, pages, categories, and tags—all from a single, intuitive 5-tab interface.

 = Key Features =

 * **Homepage Settings** - Customize page title, meta description, and H1 tag for your homepage
 * **Articles Management** - Set custom SEO titles and descriptions for individual blog posts
 * **Pages Management** - Optimize SEO for all your WordPress pages
-* **Categories Management** - Define custom meta tags for category archive pages
+* **Categories Management** - Define custom meta tags, descriptions, and H1 headings for category archives
+* **Tags Management** - Complete SEO control for tag pages with custom titles, descriptions, and H1 headings
 * **Live SERP Preview** - See how your content will appear in Google search results in real-time
 * **Character Counter** - Stay within recommended limits with visual feedback (green/yellow/red indicators)
 * **Bulk Overview** - See at a glance which content has custom SEO vs. default settings
-* **Search & Pagination** - Easily find and manage content with built-in search and pagination
+* **Search & Pagination** - Easily find and manage content with built-in search and pagination (20 items per page)
+* **Canonical URLs** - Control canonical URL output for homepage, categories, tags, and archives
 * **WordPress Standards** - Built following WordPress coding standards and best practices
 * **Clean Uninstall** - Removes all data cleanly when uninstalled